flexanalytics/dbt-business-intelligence/README.md

   * [`dbt_constraints`](https://github.com/Snowflake-Labs/dbt_constraints)
   * [`metrics`](https://github.com/dbt-labs/metrics)

-> **WARNING**: dbt_metrics is going to be deprecated in dbt-core 1.6 in July 2023 as part of the migration to MetricFlow.
-This package will continue to work with dbt-core 1.5 but a 1.6 version will not be released.
-If you have any questions, please join us in the #dbt-core-metrics in the dbt Community Slack.
+> **WARNING**: dbt_metrics is deprecated as of dbt-core 1.6 in July 2023 as part of the migration to MetricFlow.

 * **Jinja & Macros** - using [Jinja & Macros](https://docs.getdbt.com/docs/building-a-dbt-project/jinja-macros) to create re-usable code